Linear congruential generator: m a power of 2, c ≠ 0

 The generator is not sensitive to the choice of c, as long as it is relatively prime to the modulus (e.g. if m is a power of 2, then c must be odd), so the value c=1 is commonly chosen.

-The series produced by other choices of c can be written as a simple function of the series when c=1.
-Specifically, if Y is the prototypical series defined by Y0 = 0 and Yn+1 = aYn+1 mod m, then a general series Xn+1 = aXn+c mod m can be written as an affine function of Y:
+The sequence produced by other choices of c can be written as a simple function of the sequence when c=1.
+Specifically, if Y is the prototypical sequence defined by Y0 = 0 and Yn+1 = aYn + 1 mod m, then a general sequence Xn+1 = aXn + c mod m can be written as an affine function of Y: